panda-net/panda/README.md

 # Contact information

-For more inforamation, inqueries, or comments about the PANDA project please direct email to panda@sipanda.io.
+For more information, inquiries, or comments about the PANDA project please direct email to panda@sipanda.io.

 # Release note